-- SEND is funded by the Local Authority - The training needs of staff are identified and planned for through appraisals, staff meetings and Pupil Progress meetings - In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development - All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENDCO to explain the systems and structures in place

-- around the school's SEND provision and practice and to discuss the needs of individual pupils - The school's SENDCOs regularly attend the LAs SENDCO network meetings in order to keep up to date with local and national updates in SEND - The school has a Nasen membership - Local links are made with other SENDCOs and the school is part of the Chichester NOVIO hub - Lavant school is working towards the Dyslexia and Dyscalculia Inclusive Practice Award where training in inclusive teaching is cascaded throughout the whole staff team
+- SEND is funded by the Local Authority - The training needs of staff are identified and planned for through appraisals, staff meetings and Pupil Progress meetings - In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development - All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENDCO to explain the systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual pupils - The school's SENDCO attends the termly SENDCO network meetings in order to keep up to date with local and national updates in SEND - The school has a Nasen membership. - Local links are made with other SENDCOs and the school is able to access Chichester NOVIO web based support.